NamCyan/optimizer-survey/README.md

 ### Notable points
 - All methods using the adaptive learning rate technique are sensitive to the large value of the initial learning rate.
 - QHM-based algorithms show effective and stable performance in all scenarios.
+- SGDM is the fastest optimizer since it contains a lack of overhead computation.
-More details can be found in our technical report.
+More details can be found in our [technical report].

 ### Conclusion
 In this project, we surveyed gradient descent optimization algorithms.
 They are all techniques that have become popular in recent times.
 The experimental results show that: Methods belonging to the adaptive learning rate group give better performances.
 The Adam-based methods are often the leading methods of learning effectiveness (QHAdam, AdamW, Demon Adam).
 In addition, Demon’s decay momentum strategy also showed a clear effect when significantly improving the original versions of SGDM and Adam.